Dmitri9149/TensorFlow_PyTorch_CNN/README.md

 # TensorFlow_PyTorch_CNN
 Several classical Convolutional Neural Networks implemented in TensorFlow and PyTorch

-Implementation and some experiments with LeNet (like) convolutional NN.
+Implementation and some experiments with convolutional NN.

+- LeNet